gibsonlab/chronostrain/examples/simulated_mdsine_strains/performance_comparison/README.md

 This script is meant to be run on the ERISONE compute cluster, which employs the LSF platform for job submission & resource allocation.

+### Step 0: Prerequisites

+This workflow expects a conda environment called `chronostrain`, with the necessary packages installed.

 ### Step 1: Master script

 1) Open `scripts/run_master_lsf.sh` using a text editor, and edit the variable PROJECT_DIR at the top.
+(Absolute pathing is preferable, but relative pathing also works.)
 2) **Log into a compute node**.
 3) Run this script using bash: